-I have a memory of you exhaling this is it for me onto the back of my neck.
+I have a memory of you exhaling this is it for me on the back of my neck.
 It was resurrected as I sat sandwiched between stores filled with cheap shoes, bed fashions, drugs and groceries waiting to take an STI test.
-In my direct view a poster warns, Don’t think, know.
+In my direct view a poster warned, Don’t think, know.
 Another flashback holds a detail of strategically opened windows that bragged to your neighbors about our business, which was more carnal than intellectual.
 Others wane simply as background noise.
 Some are so intimate they can only be expressed as secrets found in between the way we choose to embody vulnerability and the actual practice of being authentic or the way these specifics are mine to own and tell.

 breathing, a song –